-1 INTRODUCTION
+1 Introduction

-Audio descriptors express by a mathematical formula a particular property of the sound.
-Such a property may be for example the tonality of a musical piece, the amount of energy in a given moment, or whether a song is instrumental or sung.
-Although the creation of each descriptor means a different study, the design of a descriptor extractor normally follows the process of combining the relevant characteristics of acoustic signals (features) using machine learning algorithms.
+Audio descriptors express by mathematical formula a particular property of the sound, such as the tonality of a musical piece, the amount of energy in a given moment, or whether a song is instrumental or sung.
+Although the creation of each descriptor requires a different study, the design of a descriptor extractor normally follows the process of combining the relevant characteristics of acoustic signals (features) using machine learning algorithms.
 These features are often low-level descriptors (LLD), and the task usually requires important signal processing knowledge.